 What are the Benefits?

 - Efficiency: The number one advantage of installing a hybrid heating system in your home is the energy efficiency.
 In general, heat pumps tend to be more energy efficient than traditional forced-air systems.
 This is because they do not generate their own heat, but rather move heat from one place to another.
 But when temperatures become too cold, the heat pump begins to struggle.
 Switching to a gas furnace then becomes the next best option in terms of energy efficiency.
 Operating an efficient system keeps both repair costs and utility bills to a minimum.

 - Versatility: You’ll be able to use your hybrid heating system year-round due to the heat pump’s ability to both heat and cool your home.
 A heat pump works much like an air conditioner, relying on the flow of refrigerant to move heat from one place to another.
 A reversing valve is all that is needed to reverse the flow of refrigerant, allowing for summertime cooling!
 With just the flick of the switch, your heater will become an air conditioner.

 - Environmentally Friendly: Due to their ability to switch between different fuel sources at the most economical time, hybrid heating systems are very environmentally friendly.
 Less energy will be spent trying to warm your home during the winter, so you’ll end up using fewer natural resources.

 Call a Professional

-Only a professional at a local HVAC company can determine whether or not a hybrid heating system is the best option for your home.
-It is important to consult with an expert before you make any final decisions.
-Remember, to get the most out of your new system, you will need professional installation.
+Only a local HVAC company professional can determine whether or not a hybrid heating system is the best option for your home.
+It is essential to consult with an expert before making any final decisions.
+Remember, to get the most out of your new system, you need professional installation.